The Amazing Connection Between The First Christmas and Our Day

 We view the events of Jesus’s 1st coming as if it were our favorite movie.
 We’ve watched it 100 times and know each line, but we still love watching it again.
 We don’t experience it in real time.
 We look back to it as a past event.
 For those who lived it, however, it was a much different experience.
 This is a very important fact to consider: It was easy to miss what was right in front of them.

-Just as there was a two-part 1st-coming of Jesus (secretive birth and public triumphal entry), there will be a two-part 2nd-coming of Jesus (secretive rapture prior to the tribulation, then His physical return to earth at the end of the tribulation while the whole world watches).
+Just as there was a two-part 1st-coming of Jesus (birth and then later, the public triumphal entry), there will be a two-part 2nd-coming of Jesus (the rapture of the Church when we will meet Christ in the clouds prior to the tribulation, then His physical return to earth at the end of the tribulation while the whole world watches).
 Are there things happening right in front of us related to the Lord’s return that we’re not seeing?
-Are we missing the forest for the trees?
+Are most believers missing the forest for the trees?

 Fast-forward To Today

 Scripture reveals that believers in Christ are supposed to wait and watch.
 The church at large is good at waiting—we’re used to that.
 It’s been 2000 years.
 We’re not so good at watching though.
 Active waiting is only half of the equation.
 For various reasons, the majority of Christians have stopped watching.
 Please hear my heart on this—I don’t mean for that to sound judgmental.
-I was there too and I still tend to get pulled back there.
+I get it.
 Life is busy.
 Life is hard.
 There are distractions and daily demands.
-Who has time to watch, and what exactly does that even mean?
+Furthermore, there has been a decades long push to sideline prophecy and eschatology in the Western Church.

 Literally, every single sign or sign trend that Jesus (Olivet Discourse), John (Revelation), Daniel (6 of 12 chapters in Daniel deal with end-times prophecy), Paul, and other writers mention, are very factually at play in our day.
 100 years ago, none of the signs were in place.
-Even 10 years ago, only some of the prophecy puzzle pieces were in place.
+Even 10-15 years ago, only some of the prophecy puzzle pieces were in place.
 Today, they are all in place.
-There is nothing more that must occur before the rapture can take place, and the stage is 100% set for end-time events.
-Jesus himself indicated (in Mathew 24) that the generation that witnesses Israel becoming a nation again would be the generation that would see His return.
+There is nothing more that must occur before the rapture can take place, and the stage is 100% set for the great end-time drama to unfold.

 I hope you have a very Merry Christmas and a Happy New Year.
 I pray that as you think about the signs and conditions that were in place for Jesus’s first coming, you’ll take time to wonder, contemplate, and study the Bible to understand the signs of our times.
 Could it be that we are on the cusp of the next great intersection of God and man?